 EPF stands for Employee Provident Fund and PPF stands for Public Provident Fund.
 Investing in EPF/PPF lets you save for retirement.
 Similar to life insurance premium, the amount saved in these schemes as well, lets you avail tax exemption and the limit should not exceed Rs 1.5 lakh.

 NSC or National Saving Certificate is the investment in a government savings bond.
 You gather interest when you buy them for a specific duration that is, 8.5 percent per annum for 5 years investment and 8.8 percent per annum for 10 years investment.
-These saving instruments can be purchased from the post office.
+These savings instruments can be purchased from the post office.
 To get the exemption on accrued interest as well, you need to re-invest it.
 However, if the exempted amount exceeds Rs 1,50,000, it would be taxable.

 Fixed deposits with banks and post offices also offer tax exemption but the lock-in period for these deposits should be 5 years.
-The banks have been demanding to decrease the lock-in period to 3 years so that people prefer bank deposit as well, as a viable option to invest.
+The banks have been demanding to decrease the lock-in period to 3 years so that people prefer bank deposits as well, as a viable option to invest.

 Senior Citizens Savings Scheme